 The Secure Software Assessor Company performs the Secure Software Assessment in accordance with the Secure Software Requirements, and produces a ROV that is shared with the Vendor.
-If the ROV does not have all items in place, the Vendor must address those items, and the Secure Software Assessor Company must undete the ROV prior to submission to ROLSSC.
-For example, this manner that the ROV prior to submission to ROLSSC.
+If the ROV does not have all items in place, the Vendor must address those items, and the Secure Software Assessor Company must update the ROV prior to submission to PCI SSC.
+For example, this may include updating user documentation or software.
+Once the Secure Software Assessor Company is satisfied that all documented issues have been resolved by the Vendor, the Secure Software Assessor Company submits the ROV and all other required materials to PCI SSC through the secure submission website designated by PCI SSC for the Program (the "Portal"), described further in Section 7.2 below.